damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 **3\.
 Fee**

-3.1	For the fulfillment of the service by Contributor on behalf of GitLab, GitLab shall pay Contributor a fee of {Monthly Payment} per calendar month for the duration of the project. <br>
+3.1	For the fulfillment of the service by Contributor on behalf of GitLab, GitLab shall pay Contributor a fee of {Monthly Payment} per calendar month for the duration of the project.
+GitLab will receive summary invoices from Contributor at least once per month.<br>
 3.2	In consultation with GitLab, Contributor is entitled to paid time off in accordance with the handbook (https://about.gitlab.com/handbook/#paid-time-off) .
 However, GitLab has the right to revoke or change the days off at all times if the company’s interest is harmed or damaged.<br>
 3.3	GitLab will pay Contributor’s invoice within 15 days.<br>
 3.4	Contributor’s fee includes a full compensation for any expenses related to the performance of Contributor's activities for GitLab and a full compensation for any damages Contributor may suffer in the performance of Contributor's activities for GitLab.